 Across the Delaware River from New Hope PA on the New Jersey side is historic Lambertville which was founded in 1705 and incorporated in 1849.
 It is a great spot to wander and explore some wonderful antique stores and some great restaurants.

-Hamilton’s Grill Room: A very good restaurant that has both indoor and outdoor patio seating.
+Brian’s at the Grill (formerly Hamilton’s Grill Room): A very good restaurant that has both indoor and outdoor patio seating.
 I enjoyed a wonderful tuna steak with green beans, rice and a corn salsa plus an arugula, prosciutto salad with figs, blue cheese and a fig reduction dressing.
 My friend had a cold beet soup and wonderful scallops.
 8 Coryell St.

-Across from the Hamilton Grill Room is The Boat House bar.
+Across from Brian’s at the Grill is The Boat House bar.
 Popular with locals, it is filled with nautical memorabilia.
 8 1/2 Coryell St.

 I love casual cafes and diners.
 For a fun spot in downtown Lambertville, make sure to visit Sneddon’s Luncheonette at 47 Bridge St. for breakfast or lunch.